Ashlalala/aajonusnet/md/QNA/Q&A Of May 29, 2011.md

 A: Oh!
 Let me tell you your hair will be such a mess when you get out.

-A:But yeah, you can use that.
+A: But yeah, you can use that.
 Just remember that in the coconut cream – 92-93 percent of the coconut cream which are oils – are water soluble fats, so it disperses in the water.
 You put oil – olive oil, any kind of oil – it’s going to float on the top and it’s not going to get in there and…